-Career professionals who maintain websites or other technology resources do the following:
+Career development professionals who maintain websites or other technology resources are expected to do the following:

-- Regularly ensure that electronic links are working and are professionally appropriate. - Provide electronic links to relevant licensure and professional certification boards to protect consumer rights and facilitate addressing ethical concerns. - Assist clients in determining the validity and reliability of information found on websites and in other technology applications. - If a website includes links to other websites, the career professional who creates this linkage is responsible for ensuring that the services to which the site is linked meet all applicable ethical standards.
-If this is not possible, career professionals should post a disclaimer explaining that the linked site may not meet all applicable ethical standards and (if known) which standards are not met by the site.
+Regularly ensure that electronic links are working and are professionally appropriate.

+- Provide electronic links to relevant licensure and professional certification boards to protect consumer rights and facilitate addressing ethical concerns. - Assist clients, where feasible, in determining the validity and reliability of information found on websites and in other technology applications. - If a website includes links to other websites, the career development professional who creates this linkage is responsible for ensuring that the services to which the site is linked meet all applicable ethical standards.
+If this is not possible, career development professionals should post a disclaimer explaining that the linked site may not meet all applicable ethical standards and (if known) which standards are not met by the site.

 F.6.b.
-Multicultural and
+Accessibility Considerations

-Disability Considerations Career professionals who maintain websites and other technology resources provide accessibility or inform persons with disabilities of assistive devices that will make the content accessible, when feasible.
+Career development professionals who maintain websites and other technology resources provide accessibility or inform persons with disabilities of assistive devices that will make the content accessible, when feasible.
 They provide access to translation capabilities for clients who have a different primary language, when feasible.
-Career professionals acknowledge the imperfect nature of such translations and accessibilities.
+Career development professionals acknowledge the imperfect nature of such translations and accessibilities.